 A. All pieces receive a thorough substantive edit, a source and citation check, and a final edit for technical issues and formatting.
 Thus, readers can be assured that pieces published in NULR Online have received the same careful treatment as pieces in the print journal—the only difference is the speed with which NULR Online pieces go from submission to publication.

-NULR Online essays can be published in as little as a month, with the average timeline ranging from six to eight weeks.
+The average publication timeline ranges from two to three months.
 The speed of the process depends on the author's interest in haste, the author's willingness to review editorial suggestions quickly, and the availability of open NULR Online slots.

 Q. What is the submission window for NULR Online essays?